projectara/greybus-spec/source/control.rst

 well the |unipro| device id it has been assigned.
 The physical location is partially defined by the unique Endo type that contains the system.
-The request indicates where within the Endo the module resides, and which of a module’s interfaces is the destination of the request.
+The request indicates where within the Endo the module resides, and which of a module's interfaces is the destination of the request.
 Finally, the request tells the interface the |unipro| device id that it has been assigned.